zenomt/webid-auth-protocol/README.md

 redirect was actually followed, indicating the `redirect_uri` is part of the application.
-If the `Location` header can be read directly by the browser script from an `XMLHTTPRequest` or `Fetch` response, any browser application can impersonate any other browser application.
+If the `Location` header can be read directly by the browser script from an `XMLHTTPRequest` or `Fetch` response, any browser application can impersonate any other browser application to the above API endpoints.

 The `redirect_uri` (either as part of this API flow or extracted from an `id_token`) is not truly secure, but is only a strong indicator that the `redirect_uri` was used in a browser-based application.
-Non-browser applications (such as native applications, servers, robots, or any other agent) are not subject to the Same-Origin policy or Cross-Origin Resource Sharing (CORS) restrictions, and have full access to all request and response headers of all HTTP transactions (including ones to OIDC Providers), and therefore can impersonate any `redirect_uri` (and therefore any application identifier) whether it is associated with the application or not.
+Non-browser applications (such as native applications, servers, robots, or any other agent) are not subject to the [Same-Origin policy][same-origin] or [Cross-Origin Resource Sharing (CORS)][CORS] restrictions, and have full access to all request and response headers of all HTTP transactions (including ones to OIDC Providers), and therefore can impersonate any `redirect_uri` (and therefore any application identifier) whether it is associated with the application or not.

+The presence and use of a `redirect_uri` with the above APIs (either directly or in an `id_token`) indicates only that the authenticated WebID asserts that the URI identifies an application she has consented to use.
+It does not guarantee that any particular URI was actually followed.
+The WebID making this assertion is the only party that should assign a trustability to any `redirect_uri`.
+This distinction **SHOULD** be considered when making access control decisions.

+### Nonce Considerations

 Nonces issued by servers in the `WWW-Authenticate` response header **SHOULD** have the following properties: